-Your French Bulldog might smell
+Your French Bulldog might stink

 It’s strange, isn’t it?
 An owner of a dog will become immune from the very unique smells from their dogs.
 The smell seems to be able to embed itself into their carpet, furniture and even their clothes.
 They end up smelling of their dog and I think if they spent enough time together they would eventually start to bark also!
 If you think I’m being a bit mean here then it doesn’t count because I can probably include myself in this category!
 Some breeds smell more than others though and we’re interested here in the adorable French Bulldog.
 This is a breed that could arguably be the no.1 choice for a companion dog.
 However, it has been mentioned that the French Bulldog can be a little whiffy.
 But then all breeds can, right?
 But let’s just focus on the Frenchie for this article.